rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 Your touch inflicts disease.
 Make a melee spell attack against a creature within your reach.
 On a hit, you afflict the creature with a disease of your choice from any of the ones described below.
 At the end of each of the target’s turns, it must make a Constitution saving throw.
 After failing three of these saving throws, the disease’s effects last for the duration, and the creature stops making these saves.
 After succeeding on three of these saving throws, the creature recovers from the disease, and the spell ends.
 Since this spell induces a natural disease in its target, any effect that removes a disease or otherwise ameliorates a disease’s effects apply to it.

+### Control Flames
+  <div class="spell-tags"></div>

+*-1th Circle*
+- **Alcance:** 9m (6 quadrados de 1,5m);
+- **Alvo:** 1 criatura;
+- **Duração:** concentração..

+___
+Descrição da magia aqui.
+Descrição da magia aqui.
+Descrição da magia aqui.
+Descrição da magia aqui.
+Descrição da magia aqui.
+Create Bonfire
+A Elemental Evil spell
+Conjuration
+Level: **Cantrip**
+Casting time: **1 Action**
+Range: **60 feet**
+Components: **V, S**
+Duration: **Concentration, up to 1 minute**
+You create a bonfire on ground that you can see within range.
+Until the spell ends, the magic bonfire fills a 5-foot cube.
+Any creature in the bonfire’s space when you cast the spell must succeed on a Dexterity saving throw or take 1d8 fire damage.
+A creature must also make the saving throw when it moves into the bonfire’s space for the first time on a turn or ends its turn there.
+The bonfire ignites flammable objects in its area that aren’t being worn or carried.
+The spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).
+Page: 16 from EE Players Companion

 ### Controlar Plantas
   <div class="spell-tags">plant wild enchantment trickery</div>